cs4241-21a/a1-gettingstarted/README.md

     3. Used the light blue color as background of the top half of the page
     4. Used the dark blue color as the font color of the h1 tag
     5. Used the purple color as the font color of the h2 tag

+- **Created adjacent boxes**:
+    * I used <div> to create different sections for my contents which I added colors to make different colored rectanges
+    * I then set the display to inline-block so that they would appear right next to each other